 The good news

 Orange peel, knockdown, slap brush, and popcorn are all heading to the same place as orange shag carpet and rattan furniture: the distant past.
 Newly constructed homes tend to be painted with satin or eggshell because it is easy to clean and has a neutral appearance that suits almost anyone.
 And the first thing renovators tend to do when they find a texture like popcorn or orange peel is spend a week sanding and scraping their surfaces smooth.
 So chances are good that many of the walls you encounter while renting are going to be suitable for Olive Fancy Fish.
-And if you own your walls, just put in a little elbow grease to get them ready for Watermelon Green Lemon Cake.
+And if you own your walls, just put in a little elbow grease to get them ready for a fresh new look!

 Still not sure?